Saddle Padding

 Saddle Pad choice

 Choosing a pad to compliment your saddle is very important to the performance of any saddle.
-For many horses, the right pad can make or break the fit of the saddle.
-Please take the time to determine which pad will work best for you and your horse, as there are many deciding factors.
+For many equines, the right pad can make or break the fit of the saddle.
+Please take the time to determine which pad will work best for you and your equine, as there are many deciding factors.

 Most Important Features of a Pad for a Sensation Ride™ Treeless Saddle: